Heart health and cancer

 - increased risk of developing other health problems, such as diabetes.

 Some chemotherapy drugs are given into a vein (intravenously) with large amounts of fluid.
-If you already already have a heart condition, this can put pressure on your heart and may cause problems.
+If you already have a heart condition, this can put pressure on your heart and may cause problems.
 Your nurse will monitor you for any signs of problems while you have these treatments.

 Some drugs are only likely to cause heart problems if you have a high dose.
 Your cancer doctor will plan your treatment carefully and record the doses you are given.